nathanjhood/MSYS2-toolchain/README.md

 * 'scripts/buildsystems/MSYS2.cmake'

+* 'scripts/toolchains/\<MSYSTEM\>.cmake'

-* 'scripts/toolchains/MINGW64.cmake'
+* 'scripts/cmake/Modules/Platform/MSYSTEM-\<COMPILER_ID\>.cmake'

 It should be noted that the first file, the 'buildsystem' file, actually contains and 'include()' directive for the second file - the 'toolchain' file, where the sub-system's toolchain is specified.
 This inclusion happens as a result of comparing the '\<MSYSTEM\>' variable against their usual shell names.
-However, as mentioned several times, this is currently hardcoded for MinGW x64 until that single example is passing with full marks.
-Thus, the MinGW x64 toolchain file is where the working development is happening.

 It is well worth noting that both files are pretty much direct clones of corresponding files found in <a href="https://github.com/microsoft/vcpkg.git">microsoft's excellent vcpkg package manager</a>.

-While these have currently been overwritten for project development purposes, the intention is to fall back to the files supplied by a conventional vcpkg installation, probably just supplemented with a few additional CMake scripts.
+While these have currently been overwritten for project development purposes, the intention is to fall back to the files supplied by a conventional vcpkg installation, probably just supplemented with a few additional CMake Platform Modules.
 There is a clear attempt here at unifying much of the processes between vcpkg and CMake under the name of msys, but aside from clearly having no affiliation with any said parties, this purely a development stage artefact exposed in the hope of providing better insight into project status, providing a more successful experience for any passers-by, and hopefully providing more opportunity for understanding that which I've no time to document here in this development journal, realistically speaking.
 The eventual project on conclusion will more or less "just work" without so much borrowed code ;)

 In practice, I'm trying to define multiple 'sets' of CMake variables, each 'set' given the prefix of "${MSYSTEM}_".
 This allows, for example, that we might have access to, and control over, multiple different sub-systems at the same time, without naming clashes.